tommyettinger/funderby/README.md

 ## License

-Licensed under the same license as Eclipse-Collections, the EPL v 1.0 and the EDL v 1.0 .
+Versions 0.1.1 and earlier are licensed under the same license as Eclipse-Collections, the EPL v 1.0 and the EDL v 1.0 .

+Versions 0.1.2 and any subsequent versions are licensed under the Apache License, version 2.0 .

+The EPL was only chosen because a pre-alpha version was considering copying over interfaces from Eclipse Collections, but that turned out not to be the route this library took.
+Since nearly all of the related code (that is most likely to use this library) is Apache-licensed, using the same license as those makes sense.

 ## Trivia